vpenso/scripts/docs/hardware/infiniband.md

 5. Ports and Switch configuration
 6. Subnet Activation

-Only one master SM allowed per subnet, can run on any node (or a managed switch)
+Only one master SM allowed per subnet, can run on any server
+* Or a managed switch on small fabrics 650 nodes
 * Routes determined algorithmically (SPF, MINHOP, FTREE, DOR, or LASH) `opensm.conf`
   - **Min-Hop** minimal number of switch hops between nodes (cannot avoid credit loops)
   - **Up-Down** Min-Hop plus core/spine ranking (for non pure fat-tree topologies)